 As a Course Rep, you will be expected to regularly consult with peers on your course by asking for their opinions and experiences - good or bad – so that we can work with your lecturers to improve your learning experience.

 The information you gain will be fed back to DSU, feedback forums and other meetings you may attend to ensure student’s concerns are heard by the course teams.
 Course Reps are the grass roots to ensuring that DSU can get all the information it needs to drive positive change and we really value all the work you do whilst you are developing your skills as individuals.

 What are the benefits of being a Course Rep?

-Hopefully you should know most of these already!
-Besides improving the experience of all the other students on your course and representing their academic interests there are plenty of benefits to being a Course Rep.
+Alongside improving the experience of all the other students on your course and representing their academic interests there are plenty of benefits to being a Course Rep.

-The hours you gain by volunteering to be a course rep also goes towards your HEAR report which appears on your degree once you graduate!
+The hours you gain by volunteering to be a Course Rep also goes towards your HEAR report which appears on your degree once you graduate.

 Who do I go to when I have a question?

 If you have any issues or questions contact the Voice Team at DSU via email@example.com or you can reach out to our Academic Executive, Laura Flowers.